jp434/EVE-Price-Check/README.md

 you check this and when you actually execute the trade.
 The numbers are gross-of-freight profit; treat freight/risk as your own judgment call on top of these figures.
-Fee rates (sales tax base 7.5%, broker fee base 3%) are current as of mid-2026 per CCP's support docs — if CCP changes these in a future balance patch, update the constants at the top of the "Fees and cross-regional arbitrage" section in `market_depth.py`.
+Fee rates (sales tax base 7.5%, broker fee base 3%) are current as of mid-2026 per FC's support docs — if FC changes these in a future balance patch, update the constants at the top of the "Fees and cross-regional arbitrage" section in `market_depth.py`.